 Lancaster’s long history of welcoming new technology includes producing the pioneering 19th-century aeronaut John Wise, whose 462 balloon ascensions inspired him to invent the ripcord.
 The city’s well-known agricultural innovation can boast of Wenger Feeds, whose experimentation with an auger and timer in the 1960s made them early adopters of the computerization of the bagging and milling industry.
 And in 2014, Armstrong World Industries (a company that, under a previous name, participated in three World’s Fairs) earned the first-ever LEED innovation credit for superior acoustic design.

 Although adopting new technologies is essential for every business, each advance presents new challenges.
 Without proper employee training on a new software system, for example, technology can decrease productivity.

 Moreover, the rapid migration of personal and business data to the cloud makes companies more vulnerable to cybercriminal attacks that can adversely impact operations or force them to close.
 In 2021, the Lancaster Chamber of Commerce was well-aware of these weaknesses and decided to do something about them.
 They spearheaded an investigation into the explosion of fraudulent unemployment compensation claims and lobbied the state to implement anti-fraud technology and procedures.

 The best way to balance the risks and rewards of technological advances is to work with a knowledgeable lawyer who will know not just what legal arguments can save the day, but what metadata can.

 Contact Our Experienced Lancaster Technology Law Attorney

-Whether you need assistance implementing new technologies, navigating technology transactions, or responding to a cyber breach, turn to Lancaster Tech Law.
+Whether you need assistance implementing new technologies, navigating technology transactions, conducting digital forensics, or responding to a cyber breach, turn to Lancaster Tech Law.
 We are proud of Lancaster’s innovative past and have the skills, knowledge, and experience to assist with all your technology and business needs of the future.
 Contact our office today to get started.